The Long and the Mold of It

-Moisture is part of any building, because it is part of our natural environment.
+Moisture is present in any building because it is part of our natural environment.
 Builders construct homes using wood and concrete (among other materials).
 Both contain moisture within, and a healthy degree of moisture remains inside the building materials.
 Professional installers use a moisture meter to measure the MC of their materials during the building process to ensure that safe moisture levels are achieved.
 However, moisture meter technology has evolved so that contractors and also consumers can also monitor these building materials on a regular basis to determine if their MC changes.

-Where it becomes a problem is when too much unventilated moisture in a specific area leads to mold growth.
+Where it becomes a problem is when there is too much unventilated moisture in a specific area leads to mold growth.

-water stains or dampness: these indications of a moisture problems will often lead to mold if left untreated.
+- Water stains or dampness: These indications of a moisture problem will often lead to mold if left untreated.

 How to Eliminate It

 You cannot eliminate moisture totally, but you can eliminate moisture problems that can lead to mold.
-The tonic to imbalance is balance.
+The tonic for being out of balance is being balanced.
 Building trade professionals use a moisture meter that measures the amount of MC in wood building materials and a moisture test that measures the RH of the concrete slab.
 The measured MC for wood and the RH for concrete slabs are displayed in percentage, and quality builders know the moisture targets of their materials for optimum building construction.
 In essence, they have the tool to stop mold before it even begins to grow.

 Professionals monitor moisture conditions through the production and installation of their wood building materials and during the curing of concrete slabs in order to make the best construction decisions for a successful project.

-Wagner Meters produces moisture meters and moisture tests for a variety of products - wood, concrete or multi-material building applications.
-Using proprietary technology, Wagner Meters hand held wood and building inspection moisture meters quickly scan materials to obtain instant MC measurement results.
-Consumers can now purchase their own meter to look for potential moisture problems in their homes that fits in the utility drawer, and quickly and proactively fix moisture problems before they lead to mold issues.
+Wagner Meters produces moisture meters and moisture tests for a variety of products – wood, concrete, or multi-material building applications.
+Using proprietary technology, Wagner Meters hand-held wood and building inspection moisture meters quickly scan materials to obtain instant MC measurement results.
+Consumers can now purchase their own meter to look for potential moisture problems in their homes that will fit in their utility drawer, and quickly and proactively fix moisture problems before they lead to mold issues.